dplochcoder/HollowKnight.TreasureHunt/README.md

 -   Sufficient time must have passed.
 At least 30 minutes from the start of the seed, and at least 5 minutes since the completion of the previous ritual if any.
 -   An offering of 1666 or less geo is required.

-If all conditions are met, the ritual will divine up to _four_ items, logically accessible, which when obtained grant access to one or more unobtained treasures.
-The ritual divines as few items as necessary to bring treasures into logic.
+If all conditions are met, the ritual will divine a series of items, logically accessible, which when obtained grant access to one or more unobtained treasures.
+The altar _attempts_ to divine as few items as necessary to bring treasures into logic, but this is not strictly guaranteed.

 On ritual success, the player is _cursed_ in the following ways until either all of the divined items are obtained, or another treasure is obtained: